Mirror therapy: Post-stroke hemiparesis

 Treatment with mirror therapy soon expanded beyond its origin in treating phantom limb pain to treatment of other kinds of one-sided pain and loss of motor control, for example in stroke patients with hemiparesis.

 In 1999 Ramachandran and Eric Altschuler expanded the mirror technique from amputees to improving the muscle control of stroke patients with weakened limbs.

 A review article published in 2016 concluded that "Mirror therapy (MT) is a valuable method for enhancing motor recovery in poststroke hemiparesis."

 According to a 2017 review of fifteen studies that compared mirror therapy to conventional rehabilitation for the recovery of upper-limb function in stroke survivors, mirror therapy was more successful than CR in promoting recovery.

 A 2018 review based on 1685 patients recovering from hemiplegic stroke found mirror therapy provided significant pain relief, while improving motor functions and activities of daily living (ADL).

 Thirteen out of seventeen randomized controlled trials found that MT was beneficial for post-stroke patients' legs and feet, according to a 2019 review paper.

 Despite considerable research, as of 2016 the underlying neural mechanisms of mirror therapy (MT) for stroke were still unclear.
 As Deconick et al. state in a 2014 review, the mechanism of improved motor control may differ from the mechanism of pain relief.

 Complex regional pain syndrome

 Mirror therapy is also a recommended therapy for complex regional pain syndrome (CRPS).

 Virtual reality

-Since the 2000s, the visual illusion of regaining control of a damaged limb, which mirror therapy provides, has also been available through virtual reality or robotics.